MontiCore/object-diagram/README.md

 Using the `-s,-symboltable <arg>` option builds the symbol tables of the input models and stores them in the file paths given as arguments.
 Either no file paths must be provided or exactly one file path has to be provided for each input model.
 The symbol file for the i-th input model is stored in the file defined by the i-th file path.
-If you do not provide any file paths, the CLI tool stores the symbol table of each input model in the symbol file `target/symbols/{packageName}/{fileName}.odsym` where `packageName` is the name of the package as specified in the file containing the model
+If you do not provide any file paths, the tool stores the symbol table of each input model in the symbol file `target/symbols/{packageName}/{fileName}.odsym` where `packageName` is the name of the package as specified in the file containing the model